Together-Java/ElevatorEvent/Contest/Assignment/task.md

 * `Elevator.java`
 * `Human.java`

+You can also upload your files to _pastebin_ or the entire project to _GitHub_.

 We will accept any format, as long as it is clear what you have changed in the source code.

+While the event is still ongoing, please do not promote your solution openly in the server though to not ruin the event for others.

 ## Need help